solidnerd/unity3d-decompress-test/README.md

 Test Repository for testing Decompression with Unity3d and test

 ## Prerequisites
-This Project uses a Third Libray called [LZ4 Native Plugins](https://www.assetstore.unity3d.com/en/#!/content/12674) from the asset store.
+This Project uses a Third Libray called [LZ4 Native Plugins](https://www.assetstore.unity3d.com/en/#!/content/12674) from the AssetStore.

 ## Known Problems